MISP/misp-modules/documentation/README.md

 - **features**:
 >The module takes a CVE attribute and queries Rapid7 AttackerKB to retrieve information about the vulnerability.
->It returns details such as the CVSS score, exploitability, attacker value, available references, Rapid7 analysis, and community assessments that can be added to the event.
+>It returns details such as the CVSS score, exploitability, attacker value, available references, Rapid7 analysis, and community assessments.

 - **config**:
 > api_key